-- Closed head injury in which the skull of sufferer does not break.
+- Closed head injury in which the skull of the sufferer does not break.

-- Open head injury in which the skull of sufferer breaks and cause damage to the brain.
+- Open head injury in which the skull of sufferer breaks and causes damage to the brain.

-Symptoms of head injury might be nausea, headache, spinning sensation, vomiting and many more.
-The treatment done by the doctor will be on the basis of your head injury.
+Symptoms of head injury might be nausea, headache, spinning sensation, vomiting, and many more.
+The treatment done by the doctor will be based on your head injury.

 3. Menier’s Disease

 The symptoms can be hearing loss in the affected ear, headaches, nausea, and many more.
 It can be treated by medicines, physical therapies, surgery, and hearing aids.